 • Maintenance tracking

-Pricing: Avail has a free plan for basic features, and a paid “Unlimited Plus” plan for more features.
+Pricing: Avail has a free plan for limited features, and a paid “Unlimited Plus” plan for more essential features starting at $7-$9/per unit per month.

 Best For: Landlords who want to delegate some tasks to local professionals but still be in control.